Are Travel Costs tax deductible?

 Dr Samadian had, like many of us, an office at his home.
 It was a handy place to keep his stethoscope and issue invoices for keeping his patients on this side of the mortal divide.

 So far, so good.
 But the doctor also worked at four different hospitals under both NHS and private contracts.
 He didn’t maintain a permanent office in any of them, but instead would hire an outpatient consulting room for three hours.
-As soon as he’d finished, someone would come along and remove his nameplate from the door and replace it one belonging to the next medico who had booked the room.
+As soon as he’d finished, someone would come along and remove his nameplate from the door and replace it with one belonging to the next medico who had booked the room.

 The arrangement was a sensible one, and it wouldn’t have raised any eyebrows had not Dr Samadian decided to claim as an expense the cost of travel between his home and the hospitals.